xrdocs/ncs5500/_tutorials/latest-qos-enhancements-onncs5700-ios-xr-7-6-1.md

 1. when packet enters the ingress interface the lookup at ingress points to remote RCY port
 2. Packet forwarding to destination NPU
   (If Queuing needed it is on RCY port VoQ)
-3. Packet forwarding to destination NPU
+3. Packet reached to destination NPU egress pipeline (RCY port)
-4. Packet is recycled back to ingress pipeline of destination NPU
+4. Packet is recycled back to ingress pipeline of destination NPU.
+Loopup at this stage points to actual port
-5. More lookups happen and points to actual egress port (queuing is done on the actual port VoQ)
+5. Packet is forwarded to Egress Pipeline (actual port).
+Queuing at this stage is done on the actual port VoQ
 6. Packet Goes out of egress Port